jerryxh/wp-ecommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.2 - 2013/06/15 =
+* Fix: Compare Features Tab on Product Page, Enable / Disable function.
+The 2 functions worked but the opposite of what they where supposed to.
+* Tweak: Updated support URL link to the plugins wordpress.org support forum.

 = 2.1.1 - 2013/04/23 =
 * Fixed: Text colour pickers not saving and displaying the hex number and hex colour in Font Colour, Font Link Colour and Font Hover colour selectors after editing and updating.
 The bug affected all font colour setting that use theme colours on install.
 These are the settings show an empty colour selector field on install